 Hays House serves mostly country food with generous servings.
 House specialties include skillet fried chicken, crunch chicken salad, bone-in Beulah's Ham, prime rib, and great pies.
-I recommend the chicken fried steak.
-I do not recommend the hand made onion strings, which taste like breading and grease, without much flavor from the onion or other spices.
+I recommend the chicken fried steak and the ribeye.
+The ribeye is tender enough to cut with a fork and was cooked exactly as ordered.

-Ultimately Hays House is about the tradition and the unique setting.
+Ultimately Hays House is primarily about the tradition and the unique setting.

 copyright 2006-2016 by Keith Stokes